Artistry: Leading Worship

 Let the River flow!

 (Author’s Note: This article is actually an appendix in my book, Worship that Pleases God: the Passion and Reason of True Worship.
 It was written in the early 1990’s.
 The technical and cultural changes in how worship is led should be in the mind of the reader.
 The main subject, the principles of worship leading, are timeless.
-Thanks, Stephen Phifer June 24, 2016)
+Thanks, Stephen Phifer June 24, 2016) (Revised again, July, 2019 to include male and female worship leaders.)

 We must take all that we have learned about worship: the attitudes of the heart, the relationship we have with God, the concepts of the priority of worship, the principles and directives, and the confidence in our anointing to worship and apply these things to the actual planning and execution of the worship service.
 We will look at worship leading with two lenses: a wide view that looks at the whole service from beginning to end and a narrow view that looks at the congregational praise and worship time.